-December 2012 CINOP has moved to a brand new building.
-Sustainability is a crucial condition in the design of the new building.
+Since December 2012 CINOP is working in its new building, where sustainability is a crucial condition in the design of the building and the way the building is used by its residents.
 The high quality of the building can be find back in architecture, sustainability, finishing and climate system of the building.
 This process is closely monitored by the CSR committee and is build according to BREEAM standards.
-This strategy is incorporated in the design and furniture of the building as well.
-The new building is situated just next to the train station as a stimulation for both employees and visitors to use public transport.
+Since the building is situated just next to the train station, many employees and visitors do use public transport.